-Dr. Eyal Zimlichman, MD, MSc (MHCM), Deputy Director General, Chief Medical Officer and Chief Innovation Officer at Sheba Medical Center
+Prof. Eyal Zimlichman, MD, MSc (MHCM), Deputy Director-General, Chief Medical Officer, and Chief Innovation Officer at Sheba Medical Center

-Dr. Zimlichman is an internal medicine physician, a healthcare executive and a researcher who is powerfully and passionately focused on maximizing innovation to evaluate and improve the quality of healthcare and patient safety.
+Prof. Zimlichman is an internal medicine physician, a healthcare executive, and a researcher who is powerfully and passionately focused on maximizing innovation to evaluate and improve the quality of healthcare and patient safety.